horsecz/Minecraft-BeeMcVanilla-Server/README.md

 # Minecraft Server: BeeVanilla

 Vanilla server with Multiverse plugin, enabling possibility to play more gamemodes & maps at one place - server.
+The idea was to have one save (therefore Minecraft server) for playing multiple worlds, modes and difficulties on singleplayer, also with preserving the worlds somewhere on cloud - so once I return to playing Minecraft, I can continue where I've left or go far away and start over.

 ## Core information